14islands/vecka.14islands.com/README.md

 Node version: 6.9.1 (JavaScript features: http://node.green/)

 ## Deploy

-App is running in production on [https://vecka.herokuapp.com/](https://vecka.herokuapp.com/).

-It's hosted on Heroku using [CloudFlare](https://www.cloudflare.com/) as a CDN for caching and SSL.
+App is hosted on Heroku and uses [CloudFlare](https://www.cloudflare.com/) as a CDN for caching and SSL.
 To bypass Cloudflare it's possible to check the app out on [https://vecka.herokuapp.com/](https://vecka.herokuapp.com/).

 ```
 git push heroku master